-Title IX Coordinator Human Rights Officer
+Human Rights Officer

-Amy Ernst Evan Ronken
+Evan Ronken

-Director of Special Education Director of Human Resources
+Director of Human Resources

 214 1st Ave.
-NE 214 1st Ave.
 NE

-Buffalo, MN 55313 Buffalo, MN 55313
+Buffalo, MN 55313

-763.682.8721 763.682.8713
+763.682.8713

-aernst@bhmschools.org eronken@bhmschools.org
+eronken@bhmschools.org

-• EQUAL EDUCATIONAL OPPORTUNITY
+EQUAL EDUCATIONAL OPPORTUNITY

 BHM Schools is committed to providing an equal educational opportunity for all students.
 The school district does not unlawfully discriminate on the basis of race, color, creed, religion, national origin, sex, marital status, parental status, status with regard to public assistance, disability, sexual orientation, including gender identity and expression, or age.
 BHM Schools will investigate allegations of discrimination and will take appropriate follow-up action, which may include disciplinary action.
 The School Board has adopted a supplement to Board Policy 102 outlining the rights of students, including transgender and gender non-conforming students, with respect to bathroom and locker room access, participation in extracurricular events and activities, and the use of preferred names and pronouns.
 Board Policy 102 and its supplement are publicly available on the District's website.
 BHM Schools offers resources for students who are in need of support.
 Students and parents are strongly encouraged to speak with a principal or school counselor if they would like more information about resources available through the school district or if they have questions about how to formally report a complaint or concern.